 We were also able to stop into St. Paul’s Chapel, which after September 11th, and housing so many people in-between the attacks, to rescuing, to clean-up, now has a memorial dedicated to all the men and women lost, the first responders who were there day in and day out to help, and shows the amount of support we had throughout the country with posters hung up inside.
 This church originally was built as an extension of the Trinity Church for people who lived too far away to go there (BG, 77).

 Before our very, very long walk down the side of the Hudson, we stopped at the Irish Hunger Memorial, which was made in honor of the Irish who came to the new world due to a potato famine in Ireland (BG, 63).
 This area has the actual remains of a cottage made out of stone that was brought over to New York and reconstructed and then surrounded by all different kinds of plant life that is well known to Ireland (BG, 63).
 I thought that this area looked misplaced in its surroundings, but at the same time I think that was the point.
 It is supposed to stand out and look like a piece of Ireland was just dropped down on New York City.
 Considering it is a self guided tour, I felt it wasn’t very eventful or had much to look at, just a beautiful view of the Hudson once you walked to the top.
+Next we took a nice long (extremely long), walk down the side of the Hudson.
+The sun started to come out and was reflecting on the water and was really a beautiful site.
+The only thing interfering with this stroll was our misinformed choice of clothing, and our empty stomachs.
+At the near end of our walk we reached the Meat Packing District.
+This area for years had been known for their importing of meat from boats and railroads (BG, 184).
+This area, being so close to Chelsea, became gentrified in the 1990’s and now has tons of high end stores and restaurants.

 Walking just a little further up the road we reached Chelsea Market, home of the Food Network!
 This was extremely exciting for me due to my secret love obsession with the Food Network, I feel like I know the celebrities as if they were my best friends.
 Years ago the Chelsea Market was home to the Nabisco Company, where items such as Oreos got their beginnings (BG, 186).
 Nowadays the Chelsea Market houses many high end food markets, some restaurants, and a few bakeries.
 One bakery called Eleni’s New York, had the most delicious cupcake I’ve ever had.
 Filled with fresh raspberries, and topped with raspberry butter-cream, this cupcake could satisfy anyone’s sweet tooth.
 The moist muffin-like quality of the cake, and the sweet butter-cream cut with the tart flavors of raspberry jam mixed in was the perfect combination for a mid-day snack.